cosai-oasis/oasis-open-project/MARKETING-COMMITTEE-GUIDELINES.md

 # CoSAI Marketing Committee Guidelines

 _This document was first approved by the CoSAI PGB on 20 August 2024.
-Updates were approved on 20 February 2025._
+Updates were approved on 20 March 2025._

 The CoSAI Marketing Committee (MC) is responsible for promoting the mission of the Coalition by conducting official CoSAI-hosted marketing activities and by amplifying sponsor-hosted promotional activities related to CoSAI.
 The MC operates under the direction of the CoSAI Project Governing Board (PGB) with support from OASIS staff.